 Olivia Brant, RD

 Olivia Brant is a Registered Dietitian and owner of Olivia Ashton Nutrition.
 She uses behavior-based coaching to show women it’s possible to lose weight while enjoying all foods in moderation.
-If you’d like to learn more about how she works with women to take a positive, non-judgemental, and stress-free approach to weight loss, watch this short video.
+If you’d like to learn more about how she works with women to take a positive, non-judgemental, and stress-free approach to weight loss.
 You can also connect with Olivia on Instagram, YouTube, and in her private Facebook group.